HOW TO START YOUR TREATMENT WITH US?

 PRICES FROM 690 EUR - Complete price list here »

-Hysteroscopy is a short gynecological procedure in which a thin camera is gently inserted through the vagina and cervix into the uterine cavity.
+Hysteroscopy is a short gynaecological procedure in which a thin camera is gently inserted through the vagina and cervix into the uterine cavity.

-It is recommended to perform the procedure when the endometrium is the lowest, optimally within 10 days after your menstruation.
-Optimal timing can be achieved with single-phase hormonal contraception without omission (e.g. Marvelon) or gestagen preparation (e.g. Provera tablets).
+It is recommended to perform the procedure when the endometrium is at the lowest, ideally within 10 days after your menstruation.
+Optimal timing can be achieved with single-phase hormonal contraception without omission or gestagen preparation.

 According to the range of performance and difficulty, we distinguish between surgical and diagnostic hysteroscopy.